klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 ## Why?

+To see who can climb with the greatest ease

+Effortlessly

 ### Benefits for Climbers

+Increases Climber's Ability to [RouteRead]() since BetaComp [integrates](/guide/Why/Value#integrates) [setting]() into Climbing so that Climbers can gain a [better understanding](/reference/Environment/EnvironmentOverview) of what the setting team's [intended beta](/reference/CompType/ForcedBeta) is.

 Increases Climber's ability to find the easiest Route in an Environment.

 ### Benefits for Routesetters